runarorama/runarorama.github.com/source/_posts/2015-06-23-a-scala-comonad-tutorial.markdown

 title: "A Scala Comonad Tutorial, Part 1"
 date: 2015-06-23 13:15:47 -0400
 comments: true
 categories:
+author: Rúnar
+commentIssueId: 18
 ---

 In chapter 11 of [our book](http://manning.com/bjarnason), we talk about monads in Scala.
 This finally names a pattern that the reader has seen throughout the book and gives it a formal structure.
 We also give some intuition for what it _means_ for something to be a monad.
 Once you have this concept, you start recognizing it everywhere in the daily business of programming.

 Today I want to talk about _comonads_, which are the dual of monads.
-The utility of comonads in everyday life is not quite as obviously applicable as that of monads, but they are a good tool to keep in your back pocket.
+The utility of comonads in everyday life is not quite as immediately obvious as that of monads, but they definitely come in handy sometimes.

 ## A monad, upside-down